igemsoftware2020/UC-Davis/TUTORIAL.md

 Many of the data sections listed below contain information on how each value was calculated and what it indicates.
-Before delving further into all of the columns available to analyze, the main performance indicator-score-should be illuminated.
+Before delving further into all of the columns available to analyze, the main performance indicator-score-should be explained.

 #### Notes on scoring method:
 The score for this output describes the similarity between the original position weight matrix from the jaspar file and the position weight matrix extracted from the meme output file.
-Although there were several possibilites for scoring accuracy between these two data structures, scoring based on global similarity was eventually chosen as the best option.
-In this method the two motifs are aligned for any possible overlap.
-Any unaligned position between the motifs was filled with a nucleotide distribution frequency representing the promoter background sequence.
+There were several possibilities for scoring accuracy between these two data structures.
+The method chosen was to aligned the two motifs for any possible overlap.

-Each position in an alignment was scored for similarity by adapting the concept of Manhattan distance.
+Each position in a given alignment was scored for similarity by adapting the concept of Manhattan distance.
 For each position of the aligned position weight matrices, the difference between each nucleotide frequency was added, the absolute value was taken, and the sum was subtracted from 2 (the maximum possible similarity score for a single position).
 The similarity score of each position was summed to find the total score.
+The highest score of all the alignments was selected and returned

-*The maximum possible score for a given alignment is
+The maximum possible score for a given alignment is was 2* length of the shortest pwm.
-2X(len(longest\_pwm)) where longest_pwm is the longer postion weight matrix.
-The score divided by the maximum score is the score percentage data point*
+The score divided by the maximum score is returned as the value of the percentage score.

 #### Condensed data display
 For both programs, if the `--condenseddata` output is selected, each row will